artsy/artsy.github.io/source/_posts/2012-10-18-the-perils-of-ios-user-agent-sniffing.markdown

 ```

 If you were to go with this approach for detecting iPhone and iPad,
-you will end up for IS_IPHONE *and* IS_IPAD both being true if a user
+you would end up for IS_IPHONE *and* IS_IPAD both being true if a user
 comes from Facebook on an iPad.
 That could create some odd behavior!

 Given that I have no other examples of people customizing user agents